lukkeutgens/Homelab/Research/proxmox-learning.md

 ---

+ ## User Management
+ How to setup users in Proxmox in a secure way?

+---

 ## Storage
 - Slimbook One mini-PC with a 1TB SSD to run Proxmox.
 - External USB-C Kingston 4TB SSD for additional cold storage.